creosoteshadow/StonePass/README.md

 # StonePass
+**The only deterministic, offline password generator in pure C++ — no storage, ChaCha20 crypto, MIT-licensed.**
 ### Offline Deterministic Password Generator.
 No storage.
 No cloud.
 No telemetry.
 No backdoors.
 ### One master password.
 Every site.
 Nothing stored --- ever.